 Seattle Seahawks vs. Arizona Cardinals

-Since the Seahawks were created in 1976, the two teams have met forty times in the regular season.
-Seattle holds an overall advantage of 20-19-1 over the Cardinals and have outscored them by a total of 996-774.
-Arizona is 9-9-1 at home, while Seattle has managed an 11-10 record in the Pacific Northwest.
+Since the Seahawks were created in 1976, the two teams have met forty-one times in the regular season.
+Seattle holds an overall advantage of 21-19-1 over the Cardinals and have outscored them by a total of 1034-804.
+Arizona is 9-10-1 at home, while Seattle has managed an 11-10 record in the Pacific Northwest.
 Basically, there is no home-field advantage when these divisional foes meet.

 The series was dominated early by the Cardinals, who won the first five match ups between the two.
 Two of those five wins came in overtime at the end of the streak, signaling Seattle’s increased competitiveness.
 That five game winning streak is still the longest in series history, although the Seahawks did win seven out of eight in a stretch from 2002-2006.

 Prior to the Seattle Seahawks coming on strong late in 2018, there were rumors that Pete Carroll’s job was at stake.
 After a late resurgence that found them in the playoffs, those rumors were quickly dispatched.
-Russell Wilson certainly is not going anywhere, and as long he is behind center the Seahawks will be playoff contenders.
-However, with the emergence of the Los Angeles Rams and the Garoppolo trade to San Francisco, their reign as clear favorites in the NFC West is over.
+Russell Wilson has departed as the franchise quarterback, and the playoff status of the Seattle Seahawks is unknown.
+The emergence of the Los Angeles Rams and the Garoppolo trade to San Francisco has ended the Seahawks reign over the NFC West.

 The Cardinals are playing musical coaches, heading into the 2019 season with a new head coach after just one year of a new head coach.
-The franchise’s immediate future rests on the arm of quarterback Josh Rosen, who was drafted to come in and return the Cardinals to prominence.
-As of right now, there is nothing to show that Arizona is ready to compete with the other three teams in the division, so expect Seattle’s reign of terror to continue over the Cardinals for the time being.
+The franchise’s immediate future rests on the arm of quarterback Kyler Murray, who was drafted to come in and return the Cardinals to prominence.
+As of right now, Arizona is ready to compete with the other three teams in the division, so expect the Cardinals to show a competitive spirit in their matchups from 2022 and beyond.